Máel Sechnaill mac Domnaill

-Máel Sechnaill mac Domnaill (Maolsheachlann mac Domhnaill), also called Máel Sechnaill Mór or Máel Sechnaill II (949 - 2 September 1022), was a King of Mide and High King of Ireland.
+Máel Sechnaill mac Domnaill (Note: Modern Irish: Maolsheachlann mac Domhnaill) (949 - 2 September 1022), also called Máel Sechnaill II or Máel Sechnaill Mór, was a King of Mide and High King of Ireland.
 His great victory at the Battle of Tara against Olaf Cuaran in 980 resulted in Gaelic Irish control of the Kingdom of Dublin.
+His name is sometimes anglicised as Malachy.

 First reign as High King

 Máel Sechnaill belonged to the Clann Cholmáin branch of the Uí Néill dynasty.
 He was the grandson of Donnchad Donn, great-grandson of Flann Sinna and great-great-grandson of the first Máel Sechnaill, Máel Sechnaill mac Máele Ruanaid.
 The Kings of Tara or High Kings of Ireland had for centuries alternated between the various Uí Néill branches.
 By Máel Sechnaill's time this alternating succession passed between Clann Cholmáin in the south and the Cenél nEógain in the north, so that he succeeded Domnall ua Néill in 980.
 This system had survived previous challenges by outsiders including the kings of Ulster, Munster and Leinster, and the Viking invasions.